principle-of-contradiction/principle-of-contradiction.github.io/index.md

 What is metaphysics? *Our* meaning of metaphysics is any collection of definitions: a collection of immutable descriptions that follows the principle of contradiction.

 Different metaphysics may contradict each other; for example, in Euclidean geometry the sum of the angles of a triangle is always equal to the sum of two right angles, but in non-Euclidean geometry this is not always true.
 These two metaphyhsics, Euclidean geometry and non-Euclidean geometry, exclude one another: "this is always true" excludes "this is not always true".
-However, each one within itself does not necessarily have any definitions that exclude any other definitions.
+However, each one within itself does not necessarily have any definition or definitions that exclude any other definition or definitions.
 Each one of them could still be, individualy, *our* type of metaphysics, although when taken together they are not.

 Other descriptions of metaphysics may not follow the principle of contradiction; they are not metaphysics in the sense used here; they are indiscriminate, and within them "anything goes": there is no principle that sets apart what is or isn't excluded.